ohnosec/zmakebas/README.md

 See the man page for details of how to use zmakebas.

-There's a short demo file showing the use of escape sequences for UDGs and block graphics characters etc. here, named `demo.bas'.
-You can use `zmakebas demo.bas' to generate an `out.tap' file from it.
-A version using labels is in `demolbl.bas', which can be converted with `zmakebas -l demolbl.bas'.
+There's a short demo file showing the use of escape sequences for UDGs and block graphics characters etc. here, named `demo.bas`.
+You can use `zmakebas demo.bas` to generate an `out.tap` file from it.
+A version using labels is in `demolbl.bas`, which can be converted with `zmakebas -l demolbl.bas`.

 Contacting me